Top 10 Survival Tips For Startups In The UAE

 1. Conduct a feasibility study

-Decision making as a startup can be nerve-racking and intimidating due to the lack of experience and know-how needing to run a successful business.
+Decision-making as a startup can be nerve-racking and intimidating due to the lack of experience and know-how needed to run a successful business.
 A way to mitigate this is to conduct a feasibility study on the major decisions being taken in the organization.
 This would include thorough market and audience research along with competitor analyses to ensure you’re going in the right direction.

-Before introducing a new product or service into a market, look for indicators through your study that will tell you whether there’s a need for it and will people pay money for it.
+Before introducing a new product or service into a market, look for indicators through the study that will tell you whether there’s a need for it and will people pay money for it.

 2. Monitor the environment around you

 Keeping abreast of market and industry conditions is one of the most important aspects to business survival in the UAE.
 Through constant monitoring of your startup’s internal and external environment, opportunities and threats can be identified and a plan to mitigate threats and capitalize on opportunities can be constructed.
 This ultimately leads to adaptability, which is one of the most important traits a business must have to ensure long term survival.

 3. Cash flow is crucial